 He noted they have yet to secure municipal approval.

-“There’s an effort to pressure us to move forward in a way that’s not compliant with the law, and that’s not going to happen,” Brown said in an angry tone.
+“There’s an effort to pressure us to move forward in a way that’s not compliant with the law.
+That’s not going to happen,” Brown said angrily.

 “We’re constantly getting more material to add to these submissions,” Brown said.
 “None of the ones we received were complete.”